Jr. Workshops & Events

-The workshop ticketing window will be open for submissions from January 17-January 20, 2023.
+The workshop ticketing window will be open for submissions from January 14-January 22, 2024.

-Ticket orders will be filled in the order that the forms are received.
-If a workshop is full, that workshop will no longer be offered on the form.
-If a director requests tickets for a workshop that is full, the director will be notified via email and allowed to make a second choice.
-Directors will be able to request a maximum number of tickets per workshop per session based on the number of current conference attendees.
+Directors will be able to request a maximum number of tickets per workshop per session based on the number of attending students.
+Chaperones do not require workshop tickets.
 Directors who do not complete the workshop ticketing form will receive what tickets are remaining.

-Students will have the opportunity to observe Acting and Musical Theatre Individual Events in lieu of a workshop session.
+Students will have the opportunity to observe Acting and Musical Theatre Thespys in lieu of a workshop session.
 They will be ticketed using the same system as workshops.